Applications of Nambu Non-equilibrium Thermodynamics to Specific Phenomena: Application

 In this context, $f$ and $g$ are regarded as functions of $X$ and $Y$.
 By substituting these into the above formula,

 and

 Therefore, solving for $H_{1}$ yields

 The time evolution of the non-Hamiltonian part is necessarily in the form of an entropy gradient.
-To derive the entropy $S$, we use the decomposition of the velocity field $v$ in Eq.~(\ref{eq:helmholtz}) into an incompressible Nambu part and a gradient part, namely., $v=v^{(H)}+\nabla S$.
+To derive the entropy $S$, we use the decomposition of the velocity field $v$ in Eq.~(\ref{eq:helmholtz}) into an incompressible Nambu part and a gradient part, namely, $v=v^{(H)}+\nabla S$.
 Concretely, after determining $H_1$, we define the Nambu (Hamiltonian) contribution to the velocities by

-and the residual by $v^{(S)}:=\dot{x}-v^{(H)}$.
+and the residual by $v^{(S)}:=\dot{\bm{x}}-v^{(H)}$.
 The consistency relation Eq.~(\ref{eq:relation}) ensures that this residual is an exact gradient, $v^{(S)}=\nabla S$, which is also equivalent to $\nabla\cdot v=\nabla^2 S$ in Eq.~(\ref{S}).
-Integrating $\partial_i S=v^{(S)}_i$ (up to an additive constant) yields the explicit expression.
-This construction follows Part I and Part II\cite{paperI,paperII}.
+Integrating $\partial_i S=v^{(S)}_i$ (up to an additive constant) yields the explicit expression\footnote{ Here, the polynomial $S$ is an effective dissipation potential obtained from the Helmholtz decomposition of the prescribed Oregonator vector field and should not be identified with the physical ideal-mixture entropy, which contains logarithmic concentration terms\cite{ad1}. }.
+This construction follows \cite{paperI,paperII}.

 The split follows directly from the decomposition $v=\nabla\times\psi+\nabla S$ in Eq.~(\ref{eq:helmholtz}).
 For any observable $O$, Eq.~(\ref{OO}) reads